DISAPERE: A Dataset for Discourse Structure in Peer Review Discussions: Dataset

-Every sentence in a given rebuttal is annotated with a sentence-level label and a subset of the set of review sentences.
-The set of sentences may be the entire review (\textit{global context}) or the empty set (\textit{no context}).
-By not mandating a fixed discourse chunking (of the sort as used in \citet{cheng-etal-2020-ape}), these labels may handle complex mappings between hierarchies, where some rebuttals refer to larger (possibly non-contiguous) chunks of text and others refer to specific individual sentences.
+We refer to the set of sentences which a rebuttal sentence is responding to as the \textit{context} of that sentence, with special labels for when referring to the entire review (\textit{global context}) or the empty set (\textit{no context}).
+By not mandating a fixed discourse chunking, these annotations may handle situations when some rebuttal sentences respond to large sections of text, and other rebuttal sentences respond to specific sentences within those sections.